enjeck/enjeck.github.io/content/blog/svg-advantages-disadvantages/index.md

 **2. Scalable**

-Raster formats like PNG and JPG become pixilated when resized.
+Raster formats like PNG and JPG become pixelated when resized.
 Since SVG images are vector images, they do not suffer from loss of quality when resized or zoomed in the browser.
-This makes them suitable in case where an image has to be scaled to fit different screen sizes.
+This makes them suitable in cases where an image has to be scaled to fit different screen sizes.

 SVG graphics are resolution-independent.
 Other image formats may require extra assets/data to fix resolution-based issues, depending on the device.
 For example, in retina screens, a @2x hack is required to display higher-resolution images.
 SVG doesn’t have such hassles and can be resized easily no matter the device or resolution.

 Below, you can see the same image when scaled in different formats.
 In SVG, the image retains its quality.
-When scaled in PNG, the image losses its quality and becomes pixilated.
+When scaled in PNG, the image loses its quality and becomes pixelated.

 ![Vector vs Raster](./vector_vs_raster.png)